Internship OpportunitiesRichmond General Assembly Internship

 b) Academic Project: Students seeking to enroll in Government 498 are responsible for contacting a full-time member of the Department faculty at least one month in advance of the internship start date in order to design an academic project to be completed in conjunction with the internship.
 The project should result in an original research paper of at least 10 double-spaced typewritten pages (1 credit option) or 25-30 double-spaced typewritten pages (3 credit option); the faculty supervisor will also assign reading in connection with the project.
 The availability of a faculty supervisor is entirely dependent upon previous commitments.

-c) Approval Forms: The student should then a) complete the application and obtain the faculty supervisor’s signature; b) fill out the College’s Internship for Academic Credit form (Dean of Undergraduate Studies Office/website), including the signature of his/her external supervisor (faxed is acceptable); and c) attach a project description of no more than one page.
+c) Approval Forms: The student should then a) complete the application and obtain the faculty supervisor's signature; b) fill out the Internship for Academic Credit form, including the signature of his/her external supervisor; and c) attach a project description of no more than one page.
 All materials should be typewritten and submitted to the Associate Chair at least one month before the internship starts.

 d) Registration: After the above steps are completed, the Department will notify the student to register himself/herself into Government 498.
 For summer internships, students may sign up for the course for the following fall semester rather than be enrolled in summer school (Note: If this would result in taking more than 18 credits in the fall, it is necessary to petition the Academic Status Committee for an overload).

-e) Credit/Grading: The students must submit two copies of the completed paper—one to the faculty supervisor and another to the Department Associate Chair--within two weeks after the internship ends.
+e) Credit/Grading: The students must submit two copies of the completed paper: one to the faculty supervisor and another to the Department Associate Chair; within two weeks after the internship ends.
 A grade of pass or fail will be issued.
-A student may take Government 498 multiple times, but no more than six credits total from any combination of the following courses may be counted to the major: Government 498, Internship; Government 499, Washington Program Internship; Interdisciplinary Studies 499, Washington Program Internship; and Government 494, Independent Study.
+A student may take Government 498 multiple times, but no more than six credits total from any combination of the following courses may be counted to the major: Government 498, Internship; Government 499, Washington Center Internship; Interdisciplinary Studies 499, Washington Center Internship; and Government 494, Independent Study.
 Credit beyond six would still count to the 120 needed for graduation.

 Once you know what internship you will be applying for, it makes sense at that stage to discuss a project with a faculty member and fill out the paperwork.
 This ensures that you will have things ready to go if the position comes through (otherwise you may miss the deadline or faculty will be overcommitted or both).

-Students may enroll in internship based courses administered through the College's Washington Office (which, unlike Government 498, are not graded on a Pass/Fail basis) under the following stipulations:
+Students may enroll in internship based courses administered through the Washington Center (which, unlike Government 498, are not graded on a Pass/Fail basis) under the following stipulations:

-- William and Mary in Washington Program (Fall or Spring): Up to 4 of the 6 credits for the Washington Program Internship course, Interdisciplinary Studies 499, may count toward the major in Government (the others would still count toward the 120 needed for graduation), provided the supervising faculty member is from the Government Department.
+- DC Semester Program (Fall or Spring): Up to 4 of the 6 credits for the Washington Program Internship course, Interdisciplinary Studies 499, may count toward the major in Government (the others would still count toward the 120 needed for graduation), provided the supervising faculty member is from the Government Department.
 Participating students seeking to count up to 4 of those credits to their Government major must notify the Department.

 - DC Summer Institute (Summer): Up to 4 credits earned for Government 499, DC Summer Institute Internship may count toward the major in Government.